rkaunismaa/LLaMa2_PlayGround/README.md

 	total size is 228,559,781,351  speedup is 1.00

 Damn that was a lot of data!
 Spun docker back up WITHOUT changing the default location, and at the least, the hfpt_Oct28 container still works!
 Nice!
 So now will change the docker default location to /home/rob/Data3/docker-data and see if it works.

+11:03am Nope!
+New location does not work ... sigh ... gonna whack everything currently in /home/rob/Data3/docker-data ... this drive is currently at 119gb free ... gonna run ...

+sudo rm -rf /home/rob/Data3/docker-data

+Wow ... now its at 350gb free!
+Damn!

+And once again docker spins up just fine, which is good, but yeah, I want to get this to work!
+Primary drive is still at 86gb free.